simgosh/netflix_clustering/README.md

 ## Netflix Movies/Shows Exploratory Data Analysis & Visualization & KMeans Clustering ##
--This project is related to Netflix movies and shows.
+   This project is related to Netflix movies and shows.
-   # It contains almost 13 columns and 5489 lines.
+   It contains almost 13 columns and 5489 lines.
 Deeply data mining and exploratory data analysis were made.
 Some Statistical calculations, visualizations, and KMeans Clustering were made.
-  # PCA is applied, and then for finding to optimal cluster numbers, it was calculated Silhouette Score for each number of cluster.
+   PCA is applied, and then for finding to optimal cluster numbers, it was calculated Silhouette Score for each number of cluster.
-  # Such as Correlation, Variance and Cumulative Variance were calculated.
+  Such as Correlation, Variance and Cumulative Variance were calculated.

 # Some graphs are shared below: